Israel has killed nearly 19,000 children in Gaza war as strikes intensify

 At least 18,885 children are among the more than 62,000 Palestinians killed by Israel since the start of its genocidal war in Gaza nearly two years ago, Gaza’s Government Media Office has said.

-The staggering, grim toll comes as the UN agency for Palestinian refugees (UNRWA) said on Tuesday that no place is safe for children enclave, where Israeli-induced starvation is rife due to Israel’s blockading of desperately-needed aid and medical supplies.
+The staggering, grim toll comes as the United Nations agency for Palestinian refugees, UNRWA, said on Tuesday that no place is safe for children in the enclave, where Israeli-induced starvation is rife due to Israel’s blockading of desperately-needed aid and medical supplies.

 Recommended Storieslist of 4 items